 For local young people, that means anti-social behaviour, crime, truancy, poor educational attainment, unemployment, gang culture, reliance on benefits, drug and alcohol abuse, family breakdown and teenage pregnancy are just some of the problems they are likely to encounter.

 And, without the right support, many children and young people in Hounslow are at risk of heading down the wrong path in life.

 HAY’s vision is to open new doors for children and young people showing them possibilities that they otherwise might not have imagined.

 That’s why the charity works very closely with other organisations and agencies to develop programmes that support vulnerable young people – especially those at risk of being excluded from school, those taken into the care system or at risk of being sent to prison.

-From Monday to Sunday, HAY’s committed, dedicated and experienced staff work with children, young people and families to bring about positive changes in their lives.
-It’s why, when you walk through the doors, you enter a secure, lively, inclusive place where everyone is welcome and can find help for a far brighter future.
+From Monday to Saturday, HAY’s committed, dedicated and experienced staff work with children, young people and families to bring about positive changes in their lives.